 For the research, assumptions were made like pricing for a 2 or 3 bed house with a 15% down payment.
 Costs for a 2020 annual railcard were taken from the National Rail website.

 Essex is home to the best commuter town according to research on pricing and travel costs, and the name of the town is Grays.
-In Grays, average mortgage cost per year plus an annual railcard totals £15,008.
+In Grays, average house repayments cost per year plus an annual railcard totals £15,008.
 It takes 39 minutes to travel from Grays to Fenchurch Street station.

 In second place is Leagrave, where the total cost is a little higher at £15,399.50 and it takes 55 minutes to commute to London Blackfriars station.